+All internships are unpaid.
 Because of the sensitive nature of the work, applicants must pass a background check before a formal offer for an internship can be extended.

-Because interviews are scheduled on a rolling basis, early applications are helpful.
+Interviews are scheduled on a rolling basis.

-The U.S. Department of Justice is an Equal Opportunity/Reasonable Accommodation Employer.
+The U.S. Department of Justice is an Equal Opportunity, Reasonable Accommodation Employer.

 Equal Employment Opportunity: The U.S. Department of Justice is an Equal Opportunity/Reasonable Accommodation Employer.
 Except where otherwise provided by law, there will be no discrimination because of color, race, religion, national origin, political affiliation, marital status, disability (physical or mental), age, sex, gender identity, sexual orientation, protected genetic information, pregnancy, status as a parent, or any other nonmerit-based factor.
 The Department of Justice welcomes and encourages applications from persons with physical and mental disabilities.
 The Department is firmly committed to satisfying its affirmative obligations under the Rehabilitation Act of 1973, to ensure that persons with disabilities have every opportunity to be hired and advanced on the basis of merit within the Department of Justice.
 For more information, please review our full EEO Statement.

 Reasonable Accommodations: This agency provides reasonable accommodation to applicants with disabilities where appropriate.
 If you need a reasonable accommodation for any part of the application and hiring process, please notify the agency.
 Determinations on requests for reasonable accommodation will be made on a case-by-case basis.